Artist Adventure Series, No. 6

 Up we started.
 The weather was still holding out – never higher than 75 degrees, warm and dry.
 I couldn’t get any good sunrise photos at the bottom of the canyon (especially since my eyes were closed and I was sleeping), but I was hoping for some epic sunset shots as we neared the top.
 The days were still pretty long – the sun wasn’t scheduled to go down until around 7pm.
 Plenty of time.

 We got passed again by the mules carrying everyone’s packs out at around noon.
 But that wasn’t the only indignity of the day.
 A few hours later, we were passed by a lightweight jogger who had already passed us going down earlier in the morning, had jogged all the way to Bright Angel Campground, and was now passing us jogging back out again.
-As the sun started setting, and we were resting a few miles from the rim, we were passed by a couple who had done the rim-to-rim trail in one day (North Rim to South Rim.)
+As the sun started setting, and we were resting a few miles from the rim, we were passed by a couple who had done the rim-to-rim trail in one day, starting that morning (North Rim to South Rim.)
 After the sun set, it soon became apparent that we were the only ones left in the canyon.
 We were hiking by headlamp, and my younger brother had pretty much had it.
 He was taking breaks every couple of steps, suffering from the elevation change and lack of oxygen.
 After about an hour of hiking in the pitch black, I started seeing a little point of light bobbing around in the blackness of the canyon below.
 As we slowly rounded bend after bend, the little light bobbed closer and closer.
 Eventually I realized it was a few people jogging by night.
 We were only about a quarter mile from the top of the trail, and I became determined that we would not be the last ones out of the canyon.
 We would not be passed by yet another set of hikers/joggers.
-I urged Chris on, forcing water on him and giving him lots of hearty pep talks.
+I urged my brother on, forcing water on him and giving him lots of hearty pep talks.
 We crawled along, while the bobbing lights got closer and closer.
 Soon I could make out their forms in the darkness, and I could see they were only a few hundred yards behind us.
 I could literally see the top of the trail head, only one switch back above us… when we were passed by the joggers.
-They told us they had done the rim-to-rim-to-rim trail that day… hiking from South Rim to North Rim to South Rim in one day.
+They told us they had done the rim-to-rim-to-rim trail that day… jogging from South Rim to North Rim to South Rim in one day.
 And they still beat us.
+The final indignity.

 Next time I hike the Grand Canyon, I am using the duffle service.